wongsitu/Project-Wayfare/README.md

 #### Testing Sign Up with Postman (0:05 / 1:35)

 To verify that this post request will work, let's use our nifty tool, Postman.
+Start up the server with `nodemon`.

 In Postman: